Qile0317/KmerGMA.jl/docs/src/index.md

 If you are interested in the cutting edge of the development, please check out the master branch to try new features before release.

 ## Performance
 The current version of the approximate gene matching algorithm in the package can iterate over a collection of sequences of around 4 billion basepairs in 5 minutes.

+There also is a version of the algorithm that runs approximately 3 times faster if the user knows that no sequence imput in the algorithm contains the undefined nucleotide N.

 Current benchmarking indicates that optimziations can improve this by a full minute in subsequent updates.
 Proposed optimizations has the theoretical potential to run in under a minute.
 More details will be shown very soon in a pre-print.